g8ecj/irrigate/www/CUSTOMISATION.md

-The UI is 'soft' in that the position of the buttons is entirely described by the html, the colours of events by the CSS and the positions of zones on the image map by the configuration file.
+The UI (User Interface) is 'soft' in that the position of the programming buttons is entirely described by the web (html) file, the colours of events by the CSS (Cascading Style Sheets) and the positions of zones on the image map by the configuration file.

 The image file can be any jpg or png file, and can be sized to suit the UI required or the UI could be constructed without an image.

 The configuration file is shared by the UI and the server.
-It contains a list of json objects, some keys for which are used by both UI and server, others are exclusive for one or the other.
+It contains a list of json objects.
+These consist of a set of lines of the form "key" = "value", some of these keys are used by both UI and server, others are exclusive for one or the other.

 The configuration file basics can be interactively generated using the -c command line switch.
 This will cause the zones to be activated one by one in the order of 1-wire discovery and the user is